How to create a live stream of tweets, including how to set up a Twitter search for specific results.

-Once you have set up your search, you can preview the tweets on show in step 5 to ensure that the results match what you are looking for.
+Once you have set up your search, you can preview the tweets shown in step 5 to ensure that the results match what you are looking for.

 Once you have added your search term, set the duration you would like each tweet to show for and the language you would like to search in.
 Next, you can toggle between the below settings:

-ii) Style: select between two styles for how you'd like the tweets to appear on screen.
+ii) Style: select between two styles for how you'd like the tweets to appear on the screen.

-iii) Image blend: select the blending affect for images that appear in tweets (e.g. transparency).
+iii) Image blend: select the blending effect for images that appear in tweets (e.g. transparency).

 v) Safe filter on/off